 According to Kauffman's 1960 book "The Pennsylvania - Kentucky Rifle", Valentine Clouse (initials "V. F. C. "), son of the gunsmith George Clouse, worked as a gunsmith in South Woodbury Township, Bedford County in the 1900s, and made excellent small-sized rifles that usually did not have patch boxes and sold for $15.00.

-1850: The Valentine F. Clouse memorial on findagrave.com indicates that he was born on September 4, 1850 and indicates that his parents were George Clouse and Mary Christina (Friend) Clouse.
+1850: A secondary source indicates that Valentine F. Clouse was born on September 4, 1850 and indicates that his parents were George Clouse and Mary Christina (Friend) Clouse.
 Felty Clouse's tombstone in the New Enterprise Cemetery indicates he was born in 1850.
 The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that George Clouse's son Valentine Feltus Clouse was born in 1852 and died in 1936, was a gunsmith, carpenter, and laborer, and lived his entire life in Lafayetteville, Woodbury Township.
 The stated year of birth in the 1983 booklet is incorrect.
 The reference to Lafayetteville must be a reference to being on a rural postal route because as far as I can tell, Feltus Clouse lived approximately 2.7 miles south of Lafayetteville.

 1861: As shown below, the "G. Clouse" residence appears on the 1861 Walker map of Bedford County.
 I think this residence is where Felty lived out his life, approximately at 40.16909, -78.4676.